mshinn23/nardini/README.md

 # Installation

-This package can be installed in one of three ways: `setuptools`, `pip`, or `conda`.
+This package can be installed in one of two ways: `pip`, or `conda`.
 UNIX and Unix-like systems (Linux) are supported natively, and can be installed as described in their respective subsections below.

 Windows is a special case, as the Windows Subsystem for Linux (WSL) is the recommended means of managing `nardini` installations.
 To install and configure WSL, one can follow this excellent guide from [How-To Geek](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).